 VIEWING THE INFORMATION WE HOLD ABOUT YOU

 Our website includes hyperlinks to, and details of, third party websites.
 We have no control over, and are not responsible for, the privacy policies and practices of third parties.
-For example when we use a service such as YouTube to embed videos on our websites you may be sent cookies from them via our site.
-Please look at the cookie and privacy policies on these third party sites if you want more information about this.
+For example, when we use a service such as YouTube to embed videos on our websites you may be sent cookies from them via our site.
+Please look at the cookie and privacy policies on these third-party sites if you want more information about this.

 What is a cookie?

 A cookie is a piece of information in the form of a very small text file that is placed on an Internet user’s hard drive.
 It is generated by a web page server which is basically the computer that operates a website.
 The server sets the information the cookie contains and that server can use it whenever the user visits the site.
-A cookie can be thought of as an Internet user’s identification card which tell a website when the user has returned.
+A cookie can be thought of as an Internet user’s identification card which tells a website when the user has returned.

 The methods for refusing to accept cookies and to delete cookies vary from browser to browser, and from version to version.
-You can however obtain up to date information about blocking and deleting cookies via these links:
+You can, however, obtain up to date information about blocking and deleting cookies via these links: